North American XB-70 Valkyrie: Experimental aircraft

+XB-70A Progress Report No. 14, 1965, Official de-classified USAF development information film reel.

 The XB-70s were intended to be used for the advanced study of aerodynamics, propulsion, and other subjects related to large supersonic transports.
 The crew was reduced to only the two pilots, as a navigator and a bombardier were not needed for this research role.
 The production order was reduced to three prototypes in March 1961 with the third aircraft to incorporate improvements from the previous prototype.
 The order was later reduced to two experimental XB-70As, named Air Vehicle 1 and 2 (AV-1 and AV-2).
 XB-70 No. 1 was completed on 7 May 1964, and rolled out on 11 May 1964 at Palmdale, California.
 One report stated "nothing like it existed anywhere".
 AV-2 was completed on 15 October 1964.
 The manufacture of the third prototype (AV-3) was canceled in July 1964 before completion.
 The first XB-70 carried out its maiden flight in September 1964 and many more test flights followed.

 The data from the XB-70 test flights and aerospace materials development were used in the later B-1 bomber program, the American supersonic transport (SST) program, and via espionage, the Soviet Union's Tupolev Tu-144 SST program.
 The development of the Lockheed U-2 and the SR-71 Blackbird reconnaissance aircraft, as well as the XB-70, prompted Soviet aerospace engineers to design and develop their high-altitude and high-speed MiG-25 interceptor.